 Friends of both people quickly intervened and after some more shoving successfully broke up the fight.

 It wasn’t immediately clear to CBS4’s crew what the two men were fighting about, but someone contacted CBS4 on Monday by phone and said he is a Sanders supporter and one of the people involved.
 He said his name is Tyler and that a person with a T-shirt on that read “Black Guns Matter” was with two other men and they were booing during the speech.
 When Tyler tried to capture video of the booing on his phone’s camera, the man shoved him through the barrier.
 Tyler then retaliated.
 It was that action which was captured by CBS4’s camera.

 Another video provided to CBS4 by an anonymous viewer shows the moments leading up to the brawl.
 It allegedly shows Tyler, in a jeans jackets, and another man arguing about the man’s shirt.
 That man with the “Black Guns Matter” shirt also contacted CBS4, although anonymously.
 He called Tyler the aggressor.
 The other man identified himself as African American.

 “He had a problem with the shirt I was wearing,” this man said.
 “I was recording the event, he walks up and calls me a racist.
-But I thought, ‘What’s he know about black lives, about discrimination, or, for that matter, the representation of the shirt.'”READ MORE: Some CU Boulder Students Believe This Halloween Won't Be As Problematic With COVID Cases
+But I thought, ‘What’s he know about black lives, about discrimination, or, for that matter, the representation of the shirt.'”READ MORE: COVID In Colorado: More Than 20% Of Children 5-11 Received First Dose

 Throughout American history, the man continued, “Black people and their ability to own firearms has historically been very restricted.
 The shirt I got from a conceal-carry class.”